MichielNoback/java_jupyterbook/02_syntax/flow_control.md

 So, the "if" block is the required basis, "else if" can be used zero to many times - but only directly following the "if", and the entire statement is closed by an optional "else".

-So this is not legal:
+So these are not legal:

 ```java
 if (foo) { }